Fullpower Healthy Relationships

 The interactive resource was developed over 6 years, in close collaboration with users with disabilities.
 It utilises the extensive expertise and skills of Irene van der Zande, the founder of Kidpower Teenpower Fullpower International, an organisation that served millions of people worldwide since 1989.
 The New Zealand Ministry of Justice, Ministry of Social Development and InternetNZ provided funding for development and independent evaluations.

-A version for the visually impaired and blind is available free of charge, thanks to RG&EF MacDonald Trust.
+A version for the visually impaired and blind is available.
 Please call us on 0800 543 769 to order the right version for you.

 Check it out for Free!